lit/lit.dev/packages/lit-dev-content/site/docs/ssr/server-usage.md

 `collectResult(result: RenderResult): Promise<string>`

-`collectResult()` is an async function that takes a `RenderRestul` and joins it into a string.
+`collectResult()` is an async function that takes a `RenderResult` and joins it into a string.
 It waits for Promises and recurses into nested iterables.

 ##### Example
 ```ts